osohq/oso/docs/getting-started/application/index.rst

     :language: python
     :lines: 52-53

-So we can use :ref:`specializer rules <specializer>` to only allow the request when the actor is an instance of a ``User``:
+We can use :ref:`specializer rules <specializer>` to only allow the request when the actor is an instance of a ``User``:

 .. literalinclude:: /examples/application/expenses-flask/app/authorization.polar